 The pasta

-- 1 lb dry pasta we like tagliatelle, pappardelle, linguine, or angel hair
+- 1 lb dry pasta I like tagliatelle, pappardelle, linguine, or angel hair

 Instructions

-- Remove the shrimp shells (save them for the stock).
-Remove the shrimp shells and tails from the shrimp, then place the shells in a large saucepan to cook later for the stock.
+- Remove the shrimp shells and tails: Remove the shrimp shells and tails from the shrimp and reserve them for the stock in a seperate bowl.

 - Devein the shrimp.
-If the shrimp is not already deveined, slice it down the center and use your knife to remove the vein down the back.
-Repeat for all the shrimp.
+Use a pairing knife to slice down the back of the shrimp, and use your knife to remove the vein down the back or wipe with a paper towel.

 - Brine the shrimp.
-While you're slicing and cleaning the shrimp, add the shrimp to a bowl of ice-cold water mixed with 1 1/2 teaspoons of salt and 1 Tablespoon of sugar.
-Once finished, you can place the shrimp in the fridge to stay cold while you prepare the sauce.
-This step can be skipped, but it adds flavor to the shrimp.
-If you skip it, add 1/4 to 1/2 teaspoon of salt to the sauce for flavor.
+While you're slicing and cleaning the shrimp, add them to a bowl of ice-cold water mixed with one tablespoon of salt and two tablespoons of sugar.
+Once finished, place the bowl of shrimp and brine in the fridge to chill.

 - Make the shrimp stock.
-First, heat the shrimp shells in a large saucepan with a drizzle of olive oil and saute for about 1-2 minutes.
-Then remove the pan from the heat, slowly add the wine, and stir, then add it back to the heat and cover.
-Let the shells and wine cook for about 4-5 minutes on a gentle simmer.
-Then, strain the shells and reserve the sauce for later.
-(It should amount to about 2/3 cup)
+First, heat the shrimp shells in a large saucepan with 1 Tablespoon of olive oil and saute for about 1-2 minutes.
+Then, remove the pan from the heat, slowly add the wine, and stir, then add it back to the heat and cover.
+Let the shells and wine simmer gently for about 4-5 minutes.
+Set a fine mesh sieve over a large bowl, strain the shells, and reserve the wine.

-- Sauté the garlic.
-In the same pan you cooked the stock, carefully wipe out any grit from the shells on the bottom, then heat the pan on low with olive oil.
-Wait for it to heat up, then add the sliced garlic and shallot, and cook for about 1 minute, then add the red pepper flakes.
+- Sauté the shallot and garlic.
+In the same pan you cooked the stock, carefully wipe out any grit from the shells on the bottom.
+Then heat the pan on low with 1 tablespoon of olive oil.
+Add the sliced garlic and cook for about 1 to 2 minutes, then add the red pepper flakes for the last 30 seconds.

 - Make the sauce.
-Next, add the shrimp stock, butter, lemon juice, and black pepper.
+Next, add the shrimp stock, lemon juice, black pepper, and a healthy pinch of salt.
+Slowly add the butter one tablespoon at a time, stirring constantly as it melts.

 I haven’t made this yet but it sounds delicious; however, many if us don’t drink or use alcohol at all, even in cooking, as the alcohol never completely evaporates or cooks out.
 What do you recommend in place of the wine.
 I know many recipes say use chicken broth, but that will hardly give the depth of flavor I’m sure the wine imparts.